INTRODUCTION TO MAKING COLD PROCESS AND HOT PROCESS SOAP

 For your first soap let’s try a v easy recipe where you don’t need to take temperatures – 30% coconut oil and 70% olive oil.
 Use http://www.soapcalc.net/calc/SoapCalcWP.asp to calculate your recipe.

 - Under no., 2 choose “grams” – input how much oils you want to use but input at least 500 grams.
 Cosmetic formulators use the weight measurement of grams instead of ounces, cups, teaspoons etc. To help with conversion, there are 28.3495 grams (g) in an ounce (not fluid ounce).
 453.592 grams equal 1 pound.
 1000 grams make 1 kilogram.
-(Note: Grams (a weight measurement) is similar to millilitres/ml (a volume measurement) as 100g of water is the same as 100ml of water but this isn’t accurate for all liquids – oil weighs less than water so 100g of oil might only measure 80ml.)
+(Note: Grams (a weight measurement) is similar to millilitres/ml (a volume measurement) as 100g of water is the same as 100ml of water but this isn’t accurate for all liquids – oil weighs less than water so 100g of oil might measure 110ml.)

 - Under no. 3 “water as % of oils” input 34 (34 means that you will have quite a while to play around with your soap before it gets too thick.
 After you have made a few soaps you can reduce the 34 to 30 so your soap will contain less water, will trace quicker and will be harder).